Yukihiro Matsumoto: Recognition

 Matsumoto received the 2011 Award for the Advancement of Free Software from the Free Software Foundation (FSF) at the 2012 LibrePlanet conference at the University of Massachusetts Boston in Boston.

+Matz' demeanor has brought about a motto in the Ruby community: "Matz is nice and so we are nice," commonly abbreviated as MINASWAN.

 Personal life

 Matsumoto is married and has four children.
-He is a member of the Church of Jesus Christ of Latter-day Saints, did standard service as a missionary and is now a counselor in the bishopric in his church ward.
+He is a member of the Church of Jesus Christ of Latter-day Saints, having performed standard missionary service, he currently serves as a counselor in the bishopric of his church's ward.